Community Standards of Behavior

 For cases that are handled within the Student Conduct Process (SCP), students may choose to have their case heard by a single Hearing Officer.
 The Hearing Officer will listen to the information provided by the student, may call additional witnesses, and will render a decision of “responsible” or “not responsible.”
 The student may appeal this decision by following the appeals process.

 Any person who serves as a passive support person to an initiating party or responding party during an official meeting that is part of a formal adjudication process.
-The criteria for the selection of an Advisor and their role within the process differs between a Student Conduct Process (SCP) and the Office of Equal Opportunity (OEO) Resolution Process.
+The criteria for the selection of an Advisor and their role within the process differs between a Student Conduct Process (SCP) and the Office of Equal Opportunity (OEO) Formal Complaint Process.
 Information regarding advisors for the Student Conduct Process is detailed within this document.
-Relevant information for the OEO Resolution Process can be found on the OEO website.
+Relevant information for the OEO Formal Complaint Process can be found on the OEO website.
 Though Advisors are a potentially important source of support and guidance, an Advisor’s participation is not required for either party’s progression through the adjudication process.
 An Advisor may not also serve as a witness.

 Amnesty may be granted to students who report behaviors that may violate University policies.
 This means that reporting students may not be subjected to conduct action for minor code infractions discovered as a result of contacting University officials or support staff (see also “Medical Amnesty Policy” under Section 5.).
 The SSAO or designee reserves the right to take action to protect the health and safety of individuals and the community (see Section 21).